becheran/go-testreport/README.md

 go install github.com/becheran/go-testreport@latest
 ```

+### Binaries

-Or use the pre-compiled binaries from [github releases](https://github.com/becheran/go-testreport/releases).
+Or use the pre-compiled binaries for Linux, Windows, and Mac OS from the [github releases page](https://github.com/becheran/go-testreport/releases).

-## Run
+## Usage

-Will use the standard input and return the result into a file:
+Will use the standard input and return the result into a file.
+By using the `$GITHUB_STEP_SUMMARY` in a GitHub actions run, the html-output will be printed as summary in the actions run:

 ``` sh
 go test ./... -json | go-testreport $GITHUB_STEP_SUMMARY